 Heart co-founder and guitar legend Nancy Wilson received NAMM’s 2019 Music for Life Award during “Breakfast of Champions.”
 There, NAMM President and CEO Joe Lamond interviewed her about her artistry, the importance of branching out as a musician and how she keeps the creative fire burning.

-Don’t miss out on your big best-seller for the holidays—and beyond!
-Saturday morning at 2018 Summer NAMM closed with "Best in Show," a fast-moving roundup of the biggest products, services and technologies on the exhibit floor.
-Moderated by Frank Alkyer, publisher of Music Inc. and UpBeat Daily magazines, this NAMM U Breakfast Session featured a panel of gear experts who shopped the far corners of the show floor to bring you their top picks.
-Discover the new products everyone will be talking about, and find out why these products matter to you.
+The 2019 NAMM Show closed out with "Best in Show," a fast-moving roundup of the biggest products, services and technologies on the exhibit floor.
+Moderator Frank Alkyer, publisher of Music Inc. and UpBeat Daily magazines, led a panel of music retail gear experts, who scoured the far corners of the show floor to bring you their favorites.
+Check out the video of the session and "Best in Show" winners here.

 The future of retail is right now.
 So who is winning in this new reality and why?
 That was the focus of “Retail Innovators,” the opening NAMM U Breakfast Session at 2018 Summer NAMM.
 Hosted by NAMM President and CEO Joe Lamond, the session featured discussions with some of the most forward-thinking music retailers of today.
 They shared how they’re thriving with innovative, effective and sometimes unconventional business models.

 Cosmo Music’s Mark Hebert has seen tremendous growth in his company’s CosmoFest, an all-out music and gear festival, with 14,000-plus registrants this year.
 During “Retail Innovators” at 2018 Summer NAMM, Herbert shed light on the event’s success in an interview with NAMM President and CEO Joe Lamond.
 Herbert and Chris Bates of TeacherZone also discussed Cosmo’s latest lesson program updates.